 Adobe Reader This tool is used to read .pdf files.
 Please make sure to update to the latest version.

 U.S. Chart No. 1 Chart No. 1: Nautical Chart Symbols, Abbreviations and Terms depicts basic chart elements and explains nautical chart symbols and abbreviations associated with NOAA and NGA charts.
 It is a valuable aid for new chart users and a useful tool for all mariners.
-The eleventh edition, dated November 2011, is the current edition number.
 This publication is in Adobe PDF format.

-NOAA Chart Catalogs While this catalog shows the placement of modern charts, the catalog's numbering system goes back to the mid-1970s.
+Interactive Chart Catalog While this catalog shows the placement of modern charts, the catalog's numbering system goes back to the mid-1970s.
 Use the U.S. Coast & Geodetic Survey number to find pre-1970s charts.

 Distance between U.S. Ports This document details distances between U.S. ports.